r4ghu/kinect_recognition/README.md

 # kinect_recognition
-This application helps you train any new objects for recognition and use Kinect v2 for the real time object recognition.
+This application helps train any new objects for recognition and use Kinect v2 for the real time object recognition.

 A part of this code is used from http://eyesbot.com/blog/?preload=motion_tracking.txt under Creative Commons License.